Rebel Yellow

 Rebel Yellow is a studio album by Cecil Otter, a founding member of Minneapolis indie hip hop collective Doomtree.
 Originally released on Doomtree Records in 2008, it was re-released on Strange Famous Records in 2009.
 Vita.mn placed the album at 8th on its list of the Best Local Albums of the 2000s.

 Music

 Rebel Yellow is entirely produced by Cecil Otter, with contributions from Kareel.
 The album included one feature total from fellow Doomtree member P.O.S.

+Reception

+Amoeba Music called the album "like hearing hip-hop channeled through a darker version of Doc Holliday, with the music and lyrics evoking mythical images of the Old West."